South Shields Local History Group

 (South Tyneside Libraries, Flagg, STH0000192)

 8 – Number 236 was acquired from Bournemouth in January 1942, along with other trolleys from other transport systems.
-It was the only single decker bus to run in the UK.
+It was the only single decker bus to run in South Shields.
 It ran along the Coast Road for much of its time in Shields.

 (Sunderland Antiquarian Society)